|The Big Lie

 former superintendent of Arizona’s Happy Jack Hotshots, founder of the Santa Fe Hotshots, and, later, a U.S. Bureau of Land Management criminal

 I interpreted what Willis way saying as a big cop out.
 “We will just never know because they are dead and that’s the way God wanted it.”
 That may not be

-So sayeth I, Gary L. Olson, former U.S. Forest Service wildland firefighter (Prescott National Forest) hotshot crew boss (Happy Jack Interagency Hotshots,
+So sayeth I, Gary L. Olson, former U.S. Forest Service wildland firefighter, Prescott National Forest, hotshot crew boss of the Happy Jack Interagency

-Coconino National Forest), hotshot crew founder and crew boss (Santa Fe Interagency Hotshots, Santa Fe National Forest), Assistant District Fire
+Hotshot Crew, Coconino National Forest, hotshot crew founder and crew boss of the Santa Fe Interagency Hotshot Crew, Santa Fe National Forest,

-Management Officer (Tesuque & Espanola Ranger Districts, Santa National Forest), Santa Fe National Forest Dispatcher, Zone Interagency Fire Operations
+Assistant District Fire Management Officer of the Espanola Ranger District, Santa National Forest, Santa Fe National Forest Dispatcher, Zone Interagency

-Center Coordinator, Coconino County (Arizona) Deputy Sheriff, Santa Fe National Forest Chief Law Enforcement Officer and retired Supervisory Criminal
+Fire Operations Center Coordinator, Coconino County (Arizona) Deputy Sheriff, Santa Fe National Forest Chief Law Enforcement Officer and retired

-Investigator and Senior Special Agent (BLM New Mexico State Office, BLM Arizona State Office & USDI - BLM Washington D.C.
-Office of Law Enforcement
+Supervisory Criminal Investigator and Senior Special Agent BLM New Mexico State Office, BLM Arizona State Office & USDI - BLM Washington D.C.
+Office

 God Bless America and our Wildland Firefighters!